SorinaO/StockFlow/README.md

 Add 🧮 custom formulas for more complex forecasting needs Expand with 📤 export functionality (CSV/PDF) for production use<br><br>

-🌟 Empower your inventory management with real-time insights and intuitive controls!
+🌟 Empower your inventory management with real-time insights and intuitive controls!<br>
 [Visit StockFlow](https://stockflow-app.streamlit.app)